Living from the inside out: Notes on values-based living

 In personal development, it's curiosity, self-honesty, humility, and humor.
 Not perfection.

-And yours might look completely different - or some combination of all of these.
+And yours might look completely different.
 Maybe you value challenge and growth in work.
 Maybe playfulness and spontaneity with family.
 Maybe solitude, or deep community connection.
 Maybe structure and discipline in health, or gentleness and acceptance.

 If you're not sure where to start, here is a comprehensive list of 200+ values that can help you identify what resonates.
 Sometimes we need to see them laid out to recognize what we've always known matters, or what we want to cultivate.

-Once you have some sense of your valued domains and values (what's actually yours, not what you think you should value), what matters is living them out through your daily actions and choices.
+Once we have some sense of what actually matters to us, what matters is living it out through your daily actions and choices.

 This doesn't make life easier, but it does make it more meaningful.
 Life will still be hard.
 Relationships end, work is demanding, bodies get sick, plans fall through.
-But when things are difficult, at least you're struggling in the name of something that matters to you, not to maintain an image or repeat patterns you never questioned.
+But when things are difficult, at least we’re struggling in the name of something that matters, not to maintain an image or repeat patterns we never questioned.

 Values Under Constraint

-I know “living by your values” can sound privileged.
-Financial stress, caregiving demands, systemic barriers, discrimination—these limit our choices.
-Values aren't a substitute for material resources, safety, and systemic change.
+I see how “living by your values” sounds privileged.
+Financial stress, caregiving demands, injustice, systemic barriers, discrimination—these limit our choices.
+Values aren't a substitute for material resources, safety, justice, and systemic change.
 We need both.

-Living from the inside out means knowing what deeply matters to you, what brings meaning to your life, and using that as a guiding principle in how you live your days.
+Living from the inside out means knowing what deeply matters to us, what brings meaning to our life, and using that as a guiding principle in how we live our life.

 Not shoulds, not what sounds nice.
-What genuinely feels right.
+What feels true.

-Now I'm learning something different: getting real about what truly matters to me and how I want to show up in my life.
-Saying no to things that might sound good but don't feel right, so I can say yes to what does.
+I’m learning something different now: getting real about what truly matters to me and how I want to show up in my life.

 It means disappointing people sometimes.
-It means making choices that don't always look impressive or make sense to others.
+It means making choices that don't always make sense to others.